USS Antietam (CG-54): Ship history

 Antietam was one of the first vessels to take part in Operation Desert Shield, along with the rest of the USS Independence Battlegroup in August 1990, in response to the Invasion of Kuwait.
 Antietam then returned to the United States on 20 December 1990.
-According to an interview in 2007 BBC documentary, The Last Flight to Kuwait, Lawrence Eddingfield, who was Captain at that time states that the vessel was involved in a helicopter rescue of 2 British SAS troops who had arrived on BA 149 during the Invasion.
+According to an interview in 2007 BBC documentary, The Last Flight to Kuwait, Lawrence Eddingfield, who was captain at that time stated that the vessel was involved in a helicopter rescue of two British SAS troops who had arrived on BA 149 during the invasion.

 In March 2003, Antietam was assigned to Carrier Group Three.

 Antietam operated out of her home port of San Diego, California.
+From February to August 2005, Antietam completed a circumnavigation of Earth, leaving San Diego to the west and returning home by way of the east.
+During the deployment, she had an extended stay in the Persian Gulf as part of Operation Iraqi Freedom.
+From January to August 2007, Antietam deployed to the Persian Gulf.
+During that seven-month deployment, she visited Dubai, Singapore, Hong Kong, and Pearl Harbor before returning to home port.
 In 2009, she completed a six-month deployment, leaving San Diego in January 2009, and returning home in July 2009.
 Stops along the way included Hong Kong, Japan, South Korea, Singapore, Thailand, Guam, and Hawaii.

-From January to August 2007, Antietam deployed to the Persian Gulf.
-During that seven-month deployment, she visited Dubai, Singapore, Hong Kong, and Pearl Harbor before returning to home port.

-From February to August 2005, Antietam completed a circumnavigation of the Earth, leaving San Diego to the west and returning home by way of the east.
-During the deployment, she had an extended stay in the Persian Gulf as part of Operation Iraqi Freedom.
-On the return to home port, she disembarked nearly a third of her active personnel in Florida to make room for family and friends of the remaining crew, who embarked in Puerto Vallarta, Mexico, to take part in a friends and family "tiger cruise" back to San Diego.

 In February 2013, Antietam relieved Cowpens in a "hull-swap" at Yokosuka, Japan, in which the two crews swapped ships.
 Cowpens, previously deployed to Yokosuka, was then homeported at Naval Base San Diego, California, while Antietam took up her new homeport at Yokosuka.